NDCISA Bylaws

 ARTICLE X. AMENDMENT

-These bylaws may be amended at any duly called regular or special meeting of the Board of Directors at which a quorum is present upon the majority vote of the Directors that are present.
-Notice of any proposed amendment to the bylaws must be provided to all Directors at least seven (7) days prior to the date of the meeting at which action is to be taken on said amendment.
+These bylaws may be amended by majority vote at any regular or special board meeting with quorum present.
+Notice of proposed amendments must be provided at least seven (7) days prior to the meeting.

 NDCISA's mission is to enhance North Dakota's Agriculture through the production, promotion and distribution of pure seed.